Peter-Kahl/KMED-I-infant-cry-response-dyad-simulator/README.md

 Please cite the paper and optionally the repository release tag:

 - Kahl, P. (2025). _The newborn’s first cry as epistemic claim and foundation of psychological development: Attachment, autonomy, and resilience_.
-Lex et Ratio Ltd. GitHub: https://github.com/Peter-Kahl/The-Newborns-First-Cry-as-Epistemic-Claim-and-Foundation-of-Psychological-Development
+Lex et Ratio Ltd. GitHub: https://github.com/Peter-Kahl/The-Newborns-First-Cry-as-Epistemic-Claim-and-Foundation-of-Psychological-Development DOI: https://doi.org/10.5281/zenodo.17265357

 and